hello! paws up if you’d like to know more about us, our puppies or our events.

-This FAQ has been created to help everyone understand what we do and how we care for the pups who come along to your workplace to give you the best day at work ever.
+These FAQs have been created to help everyone understand what we do and how we care for the pups who come along to your workplace to help give you your best day at work. ever

 Because we think puppy therapy is brilliant.
-Even at the most conscientious workplace, the working day can be very stressful for employees and have an effect on their mental health, and we believe that cuddling and playing with puppies is an ideal way to redress the balance.
+Even at the most conscientious workplace, the working day can be very stressful for employees and have an effect on their mental health.
+We believe that cuddling and playing with puppies is an ideal way to redress the balance.
 Scientific studies have shown a positive effect from the activity of interacting with a pet, including decreasing blood pressure and reduced levels of cortisol.

 Yes.
 We have public liability insurance as well as insurance for our puppies to ensure our events are covered to the finest detail.

 The majority of the Paws in Work team are MHFA trained, have full DBS checks, full clean driving licenses and are coached by our affiliate dog trainer and handlers.
-If you’d like to send us your CV, send it to: email@example.com
+Take a look at our current vacancies on our careers page.

 No, we don’t own them.
 Our puppies are sourced from vetted, fully trusted owners.
 Each owner goes through a stringent screening process to ensure that they are ethical and to check their puppies are being socialised properly from an early age in the run up to them going to their forever homes.